Violence and video games: 1990s

+Retired lieutenant colonel Dave Grossman drew comparisons between arcade shooter games and video equipment he used to teach marksmanship while in the United States Army.

 Mortal Kombat and congressional hearings (1993–1994)

 The fighting game Mortal Kombat was released into arcades in 1992.
 It was one of the first games to depict a large amount of blood and gore, particularly during special moves known as "Fatalities" used to finish off the losing character.
 Numerous arcade games that used high amounts of violent content followed in Mortal Kombats wake.
 However, as these games were originally exclusive to arcade machines, it was generally possible to segregate them away from games aimed for younger players.
 Eventually, there was significant interest from home console manufacturers in licensing Mortal Kombat from Midway Games, particularly from Sega for its Sega Genesis platform and Nintendo for the Super Nintendo Entertainment System.
 At the time, Sega and Nintendo were in the midst of a console war to try to gain dominance in the United States market.
 Sega's licensed version of Mortal Kombat retained all the gore from the arcade version (though required a use of a cheat code to activate it), while Nintendo had a version developed that removed most of the gore, recoloring the blood as grey "sweat" and otherwise toning down the game.
 Sega's version drastically outsold Nintendo's version and intensified the competition between the two companies.

 The popularity of Mortal Kombat, along with the full-motion video game Night Trap and the light gun shooting game Lethal Enforcers, gained attention from U.S. Senators Joe Lieberman and Herb Kohl.
 This resulted in two congressional hearings in 1993 and 1994 to discuss the issues of violence and video games with concerned advocacy groups, academics, and the video game industry.
 Sega, Nintendo, and others were criticized for lacking a standardized content rating system, and Lieberman threatened to have Congress pass legislation requiring a system that would have government oversight if the industry did not take its own steps.
 By the time of the second hearing, Sega, Nintendo, and other console manufacturers had outlined their agreed-upon approach for a voluntary rating system through the Entertainment Software Ratings Board (ESRB), which was in place by the end of 1994.
 This also led to the establishment of the Interactive Digital Software Association, later known as the Entertainment Software Association (ESA), a trade group for the video game industry that managed the ESRB and further supported trade-wide aspects such as government affairs.